visioncortex/vtracer/Readme.md

 Comparing to Potrace which only accept binarized inputs (Black & White pixmap), VTracer has an image processing pipeline which can handle colored inputs.

-Comparing to Illustrator's Live Trace, VTracer's output is much more compact (less curves) as we adopt a stacking strategy and avoid producing shapes with holes.
+Comparing to Adobe Illustrator's Live Trace, VTracer's output is much more compact (less curves) as we adopt a stacking strategy and avoid producing shapes with holes.

+A detailed description of the algorithm is at [visioncortex.org/vtracer-docs](//www.visioncortex.org/vtracer-docs).

 ![screenshot](docs/images/screenshot-01.png)